 CLASS Art in Schools

 CLASS brings teaching artists into elementary school classrooms to teach visual art lessons that integrate art history, artistic techniques and creativity with science, language arts, social studies and more.
 Lessons are designed to promote learning in multiples areas, with the goal of showing that art is essential to every child’s education.
 Click here to see a gallery of student art from our CLASS courses.
+Meet our team of teaching artists here!

 Download a CLASS brochure for pricing information.